kolibri2/moviesuggestions/README.md

     - Download the dataset and extract it locally.

 4. **Set the Dataset Path**
-   Update the `MOVIE_CSV_PATH` variable in `main.py` to point to the location of the downloaded dataset file.
+   Update the `MOVIE_CSV_PATH` variable in `main.py` and 'dependencies.py' to point to the location of the downloaded dataset file.
 For
    example:
    ```python
    MOVIE_CSV_PATH = "path/to/movies.csv"